s2t2/tweet-analysis-2020/NOTES.md

   + https://github.com/twintproject/twint/issues/270
   + https://github.com/twintproject/twint/issues/704

+> NOTE: deciding ultimately not to go with the twint package. was able to use a custom scraper which seems to be faster.

 ## Partitioning Users

 Will be running friend collection in a distributed way, so fetching buckets of users to assign to each server at one time or another.